cbirdsong/birdsong.dev/pages/resume.md

 ## Experience

+### Freelance <small>(<time>2020</time>-)</small>

+Worked with a number of agencies on projects using Eleventy, WordPress and Craft CMS.
+Collaborated with designers using Sketch, Figma and Adobe XD.

+Built a personal toolkit for development of custom WordPress themes.
+Helped contribute to proposals around the development of the WordPress block editor.

 ### [The Current](https://thecurrentla.com) <small>(<time>2018</time>-)</small>

 Helped (re)launch and run a WordPress-powered non-profit news organization.
 Customized and eventually replaced a prebuilt theme.
 Managed WordPress integrations and transitions between Mailchimp/Active Campaign and Memberful/Pico.